Antolius/Life/README.md

 - [x] User can save / open cell patterns into / from files.
 - [x] App remembers and restores current pattern of cells between restarts.
 - [x] Operations of running the simulation, writing to files and interacting with the UI don't block each other.
-- [x] User without previous knowledge of Game of Life can learn basics from a built-in tutorial.
+- [x] User without previous knowledge of Game of Life can learn basics from a built-in primer.

 I'm also considering adding some features after the initial release: